How to become a nurse navigator: career path, certification, and salary

 CNL (clinical nurse leader)

-Some navigators hold the CNL credential from AACN (American Association of Colleges of Nursing).
+Some navigators hold the CNL credential.
+The role was developed by the American Association of Colleges of Nursing (AACN), but the certification itself is administered by the Commission on Nurse Certification (CNC), an autonomous arm of AACN governed by its own Board of Commissioners – a distinction worth getting right on an application.
+Eligibility runs through graduation from a CNL-eligible program, and the exam is 140 questions covering nursing leadership, clinical outcomes management, and care environment management.
 The CNL is not a navigation-specific credential – it is a generalist advanced nursing role focused on outcomes management at the unit or population level.
 Navigators who hold it typically do so because they completed a CNL-track graduate program, and it can support movement into navigation program leadership roles.

 Nurse navigator vs case manager vs social worker